 Literature buffs will enjoy the Margaret Mitchell House, where the famous book Gone With the Wind was written.
 The historic building is next to the Midtown MARTA station and offers tours of Mitchell’s apartment along with exhibits and special events.
 The Federal Reserve Monetary Museum is across the street or head north on Peachtree Street for the Woodruff Arts Center or south to tour the Fox Theatre.

 Art, music and theatre, oh my!
 Next to the Arts Center MARTA station, the Woodruff Arts Center is the home to the High Museum of Art, Atlanta Symphony Hall and the Alliance Theatre.
 Several other museums are also nearby, including the Museum of Design Atlanta, Center for Puppetry Arts and the William Breman Jewish Heritage and Holocaust Museum.
 Or take the shuttle to Atlantic Station from MARTA to wrap up the trip with a movie, meal or the Bodies and Titanic exhibits.

 The number one tourist attraction closest to MARTA?
-The narrated Atlanta BeltLine bus tour, which picks up passengers on the Inman Park side of the Inman Park MARTA station.
-Departing Friday and Saturday mornings, the three-hour tour provides history and progress updates along with views of the changing city landscape connected to the project.
-Reservations are required and seats fill up, so plan ahead.
-If you need to eat after the tour, several restaurants are in the area, including options in Little Five Points and the Inman Park Village.
-One Eared Stag is directly next to the station.
+The narrated Atlanta BeltLine bus tour that departs from the Inman Park MARTA station.
+Departing Friday and Saturday mornings, the three-hour tour provides history and progress updates of Atlanta’s popular rails to trails project.
+Reservations are required and seats fill up, so plan ahead or schedule a private tour.